 Figure 1.10 Watch the alcohol (in green) move from the GI tract through the portal vein to the liver, where it is metabolized.

 Alcohol is metabolized in 2 stages

 Metabolism of drugs by liver enzymes serves two purposes.
 First, metabolism is a way of “turning off” the action of a drug.
 In general, metabolites have less biological activity relative to the parent compound, although there are some exceptions to this rule, as we will see with ethanol.

 Second, metabolism helps to convert the drug into a more polar (water-soluble) form so it can be carried in the bloodstream to the kidneys, where it is excreted in the urine (water-based).
-During metabolism, the enzymes actually help speed up the reactions; however, the speed is different for different people.
+During metabolism, the enzymes are catalysts; they help speed up the reactions; however, the metabolism speed is different for different people, based on their genetics.